DouglasBHoffman/FMS2/README.md

+December 30, 2024
+Changed wordlist save-order and restore-order scheme to be compatible with classes compiled in vocabularies.
+Ideas/code from Ruvim.
+Also assured that all message names are created in the same root wordlist as FMS.

 September 13, 2023.
 Updated the Documentation somewhat so that explanations are clearer.

 January 25, 2023.
 Eliminated :f ... ;f definitions due to possible problems in certain situations.